p4535992/foundryvtt-additional-token-frames/README.md

 ## Other modules

-[foundryvtt_cards](https://github.com/jcolson/foundryvtt_cards) is a module that adds three new Foundry V9 card decks for import from a compendium
+[Additional Cards](https://github.com/p4535992/foundryvtt-additional-cards) is a module that adds three new Foundry V9 card decks for import from a compendium

 ## Issues